ldsryush/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Winter sports have a high paywall that may intimidate some people from entering the sport.
+While there are lots of broad resell markets like facebook marketplace which lets people buy items second-hand at a discount of retail price, it is hard for first timers to research about the items and come to a good conclusion.
+My website will be a secondhand marketplace designed specifically for winter sport equipment.
+It will let users buy items at a discount while letting sellers get rid of their old unwanted items.
+There will also be a link using google image searching to give the buyer a link to a website that has reviews/specs for the product they are interested in to give them what they want.

 ### Design